 He is an active presence in the Idaho Legislature and for many years has served as co-chair of the ITLA Governmental Relations committee.
 He served from 1999 to 2019 as a member of the Professional Conduct Board of the Idaho State Bar.
 In the spring of 2019, Kurt’s fellow Fourth District Bar members elected him to serve as one of the five commissioners of the Idaho State Bar.
 He will serve until 2022.
-Kurt service to his profession is also seen in the is published articles on trial preparation and litigation skills as well as a survey study on Idaho jury behavior used to inform the legislative process.
+Kurt service to his profession is also seen in his published articles on trial preparation and litigation skills as well as a survey study on Idaho jury behavior used to inform the legislative process.
 He has also been the director of the ITLA “Rookie Camp” program teaching new lawyers about plaintiffs’ civil litigation practice.
 For more about Kurt’s professional background you can visit his personal Linked In page.

 Kurt is a member of the BikeLaw network of independent cycling attorneys.
 On his favorite day of the year, Kurt announces bicycle racing at the Boise Twilight Criterium.
 A long-time competitive cyclist himself, Kurt remains active as a cyclist and a skier.

-He also spends an inordinate amount of his own time advocating for cycling safety and in the saddle himself.
+He spends an inordinate amount of his own time advocating for cycling safety and in the saddle himself.
 For more than a decade he represented America’s Olympic cycling organization, USACycling, in Idaho.
 He resides in Boise with his wife Ellie and a pair of basset hounds rescued by the Utah Friends of Basset Hounds named Roy and Ben.
-And with the memory of dogs of earlier eras –Floyd, Rawlf, Lucy, Gunther, Mobley, Katie, Banzai, Phroed, Byl and Ted.

-Version 2 | He is an active presence in the Idaho Legislature and for many years has served as co-chair of the ITLA Governmental Relations committee.
-He served from 1999 to 2019 as a member of the Professional Conduct Board of the Idaho State Bar.
-In the spring of 2019, Kurt’s fellow Fourth District Bar members elected him to serve as one of the five commissioners of the Idaho State Bar.
-He will serve until 2022.
-Kurt service to his profession is also seen in the is published articles on trial preparation and litigation skills as well as a survey study on Idaho jury behavior used to inform the legislative process.
-He has also been the director of the ITLA “Rookie Camp” program teaching new lawyers about plaintiffs’ civil litigation practice.
-For more about Kurt’s professional background you can visit his personal Linked In page.

-Kurt is a member of the BikeLaw network of independent cycling attorneys.
-On his favorite day of the year, Kurt announces bicycle racing at the Boise Twilight Criterium.
-A long-time competitive cyclist himself, Kurt remains active as a cyclist and a skier.

-He also spends an inordinate amount of his own time advocating for cycling safety and in the saddle himself.
-For more than a decade he represented America’s Olympic cycling organization, USACycling, in Idaho.
-He resides in Boise with his wife Ellie and a pair of basset hounds rescued by the Utah Friends of Basset Hounds named Roy and Ben.
-And with the memory of dogs of earlier eras –Floyd, Rawlf, Lucy, Gunther, Mobley, Katie, Banzai, Phroed, Byl and Ted.
+And with the memory of dogs of earlier eras –Floyd, Rawlf, Lucy, Gunther, Mobley, Katie, Banzai, Phred, Byl and the beloved Ted.